openreplay/documentation/content/deployment/deploy-aws.md

 Once created, go to Route 53 (or other external DNS service) and create an `A Record` that points to the load balancer using its DNS name (can be found in ELB dashboard).

 You're all set now, OpenReplay should be securely accessible on the subdomain you just set up.
+You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).

 ### Or bring/generate your SSL certificate